 So, you’ve finally matched Brian Eno by writing Music for Post Offices?

 Hahaha!
 No, I wish!
-But speaking of the ‘Music for…’ template, I have been working on compositions for another concept album titled ‘Music for Active Meditation’ that aims to non-invasively provide carefully crafted audio scores that would further enhance someone’s personal active meditation experiences.
+But speaking of the ‘Music for…’ template, I have been working on compositions for an on-going concept album titled ‘Music for Active Meditation’ that aims to non-invasively provide carefully crafted audio scores that in various ways would enhance someone’s personal active meditation experiences.
 And I’m also working on one more concept album titled ‘ROY G BIV’.
 Each of the seven compositions is inspired by one of the seven distinct bands in the color spectrum… all merely artifacts of our color vision, interestingly enough.

 And ‘The Antenna Project’?
 What’s that about?

-So, The Antenna Project is my way of navigating this problem by way of me attempting to fulfill all the roles of any music composition and presentation simultaneously: muse, creator, director and listener.
-And by employing the note-warping and seemingly infinite layering made possible via a digital delay effects pedal, I am able to compose, enjoy the creation of those compositions in real-time and then also upon recording and then revisiting them experience them very much how a non-source listener would enjoy them.
+So, The Antenna Project is in part my way of navigating this dilemma by way of attempting to fulfill all the roles of any music composition and presentation: creator, director and listener.
+And by employing speed-of-consciousness compositional elements and seemingly infinite layering made possible by subtly hacking the intended purpose of a digital delay effects pedal into an acutely organic composition device, I am able to create, enjoy the process of creating in real-time and then also upon recording and then revisiting them experience them very much how a non-source listener would.

-And this phenomenon is possible because during each moment and each series of moments while I was live-scoring, my brain failed to accurately take a snap-shot, so to speak, of what I was doing and place it into my long-term memory… my exact actions were lost in time… how I created those musical moments and series of moments never to be truly duplicated ever again.
+And this phenomenon is possible because during each moment and each series of moments while I am live-scoring, my brain fails to accurately take a robust snap-shot of what I was doing… my exact actions lost in time… how I created those musical moments and series of moments never to be truly duplicated ever again.
 And it turns out that it is our memories, harshly reinforced by hours upon hours upon hours of rehearsing and presenting the same composition, that is to blame for the somewhat innate inability for us to enjoy that which we create.